Skip to main content

 senior SCIENTIST AND co-DIRECTOR, MAS AND CERTIFICATE PROGRAMS IN SPATIAL ANALYSIS FOR PUBLIC HEALTH

 Mr. Shields currently serves as primary or co-Instructor for four on-site courses at the School, in addition to the online courses in the MAS program in Spatial Analysis for Public Health.
 His primary research interests include incorporating geographic information systems (GIS) with public health applications.
 He focuses on data management and environmental surveillance with respect to modeling of risk and spatial distributions of infectious disease.
-Read Bio.
+Read Bio(link is external).

 Elizabeth F. Topper, PhD, MEd